DanielTsiang/CS50x/pset9/birthdays/README.md

 ## Description
-Create a web application to let users store and keep track of friends' birthdays.
+A dynamic web application to let users store and keep track of friends' birthdays.

 ### Demo